 The upper-division curriculum includes studio work in interior design, furniture design, construction methods/ structures, codes as related to materials and finishes, human factors, environmental control systems, as well as lecture courses in the history of interior design, decorative arts, and textiles.
-An eight-week supervised summer internship is a part of the curriculum.
+An eight-week supervised summer internship is part of the curriculum.
 The fifth year is an interdisciplinary year in which students address real-life environmental problems.
+This final year is a capstone experience which utilizes all previous learning within and outside the professional program.
+The students final design project is completed in consultation with a member of the local professional community.

-Graduates from the program accept entry-level professional positions in a variety of settings, including interior design firms, department of space planning, or interior design in architectural firms, public institutions or industry.
-Students may also choose to continue their education through graduate studies, which offer greater enrichment in studio disciplines and which contribute to the possibility for postsecondarylevel academic appointments, giving the recipients highly sought-after academic credentials.
+Graduates from the program accept entry-level professional positions in a variety of settings, including interior design firms, departments of space planning, architectural firms, public institutions, and industry.
+Students may also choose to continue their education through graduate studies, which offer greater enrichment in studio disciplines and which contribute to the possibility for postsecondary-level academic appointments, giving the recipients highly sought-after academic credentials.